Alexander to Constantine - Meyers, Eric M.; Chancey, Mark A - Yale University Press

 The only book-length overview available that focuses on the archaeology of Palestine in this period, this comprehensive and powerfully illuminating work sheds new light on the lands of the Bible.

 Eric M. Meyers, three-time president of the American Schools of Oriental Research, is Bernice and Morton Lerner Professor of Jewish Studies and Archaeology, Duke University.
-He is editor-in-chief of The Oxford Encyclopedia of Archaeology in the Near East.
-He lives in Durham, NC.
-Mark A. Chancey is professor of religious studies, Southern Methodist University, and author of The Myth of a Gentile Galilee and Greco-Roman Culture and the Galilee of Jesus.
-He lives in Dallas, TX.
+Mark A. Chancey is professor of religious studies, Southern Methodist University.

 OTHER TITLES BY THIS AUTHOR